visciang/mbs/README.md

 TODO: describe the language oriented approach used by some tools (NPM workspaces, Elixir umbrella, GO, Rust cargo workspaces, ...), there the driver (obviously) is the language in mbs is the domain where you can develop together different things.

 ## The [build] -> [release] -> [deploy] -> [destroy!] flow

+The above diagrams summarize the basic elements, concepts and workflow.

 ![image info](./docs/schema.png)